66thparallel/flight_simulator/README.md

 _g++ -std=c++11 *.o -o evtol.out_
 _./evtol.out_

 A Cmake makefile is available.
-If cmake is installed, type _make_ at the command line.
-This program outputs to the console.
+If cmake is installed, type _make_ at the command line to run the program.
+Results are output to the console.

 **Notes**